12 Great Backyard Fire Pit Ideas

 Pirate Ship Fire Pit

-This elaborate design can fulfill the artistic side for a DIYer.
+This elaborate design can fulfill the artistic ambitions of a creative DIYer.
 If you’ve got the tools available, a pirate ship fire pit could be a swash-buckling good time.
-Check out 12 tips for drilling holes in metal if you dare to set course for this pirate ship.
+Check out 12 tips for drilling holes in metal if you dare to set course with this pirate ship.

 Cowboy Cauldron Fire Pit

-The Cowboy Cauldron Co. has some of the biggest and coolest fire pits and cast iron works available on the market.
-The company offers three styles of fire pits made from steel.
-They run expensive so unless you’re in the habit of hosting large parties in your backyard on a regular basis, it might not be the fit for you.
+The Cowboy Cauldron Co. has some of the biggest and coolest fire pits and cast iron works on the market.
+The company offers three styles of steel fire pits.
+They’re expensive, so unless you regularly host large parties in your backyard, this one might not be for you.
 Find out how to cut cast iron on your own.

-This diamond plated pit is portable, which makes it an intriguing option for those short on space in the backyard.
-If you’ve got some knowledge working with metal, then this is a DIY project up your alley.
-You’ll need an angle grinder for this pit.
+If you’re short on space in the backyard and have some experience working with metal, this DIY project is right up your alley.
+You’ll need an angle grinder for this pit, which is portable.
 Learn how to use an angle grinder.

-Once you’re done with this project, check out these amazing backyard entertaining spaces so you’ll have the best backyard in the neighborhood.
+Once you’re done with this project, check out these amazing backyard entertaining spaces.

 Wooden Fire Pit

-A wooden fire pit seems like a project that is sure to go up in flames but this fire pit uses a sheet metal bucket to prevent that from happening.
-The design makes it look like you have a fireplace outside.
+A fire pit made from wood?
+Rest easy — it’s lined with a sheet metal bucket to prevent the body from catching fire.
+The design makes it look like there’s a fireplace outside.
 If you’d rather have a fireplace inside your home, find out how to install a gas fireplace.

 Grocery Cart Fire Pit

 Bring the fire with you with a portable grocery cart fire pit.
-Add a spark screen and a base to catch the embers and your on your way with a pit that cost less than $100.
-You can even keep a stock pile of wood underneath.
+Add a spark screen and a base to catch the embers and you’re on your way with a pit that costs less than $100.
+You can even keep a stockpile of wood underneath.
 Cut down a tree safely if you need firewood for your fire pit.

 Fire Pit and Patio Table

-Kill two birds with one stone with this patio table fire pit.
-This project requires welding and knowledge of how to work with propane heating.
-Once it’s done it can be an awesome backyard piece that can be placed just about anywhere.
+Make your fire pit do double duty with this patio table fire pit.
+This project requires welding and experience with propane heating.
+Once it’s done, it can be an awesome backyard piece.